jbzdarkid/witness-puzzles/README.md

 # Contributing
 I'm not accepting contributions at this time, but I am accepting feedback via the main site.
 Thank you for your interest!

+# Legal
+This code is licensed under BSD 3-Clause.
+You are free to fork this project and play with it, within the limits of [the license](LICENSE.md).